 - Free admission to all of our attraction sites - Retail discounts - Access to special members-only events and much more!

 Educators who become MBG members also receive:

-- Discounted rates on professional development workshops and public programs classes - Priority booking for field trips and special school group events - Free membership to the Stupp Teacher Resource Center
+- Discounted rates on professional development workshops and public programs classes - Priority booking for field trips and special school group events

 Visit mobot.org/membership to learn more!